sergeyv/webapp/docs/client.rst

-Server-side, the "create" and "update" views return a small json dictionary which looks like {"item_id": 345} - the data from it is substituted into the form's ``redirect_after_submit`` parameter, so "/users/:item_id" becomes "/users/345" - this way we can make the form to redirect to the newly-added object.
+Server-side, the "create" and "update" views return a small json dictionary which looks like {"item_id": 345} - the data from it is substituted into the form's ``next_view`` parameter, so "/users/:item_id" becomes "/users/345" - this way we can make the form to redirect to the newly-added object.
 If ``redirect_after_submit`` is missing, the application will redirect to the previous page.

+The way the ``next_view`` page is displayed depends on the ``submit_action`` parameter: the default value is "redirect", which simply redirects to the next page.
+Alternatively, it is possible to specify "popup" - this will show the next view in a popup window.
+Clicking on any links in the popup view will result in the popup being closed and the next view displayed the usual way.

 webapp.Template
 ----------------